We want to be Scotland’s most helpful factor and our Written Statement is key to telling you what that means.

 - telephone number

 - date of birth

 - your repair account number (which you can find on your repair bill or online account).

 Davies Group will process your insurance claim.
 This may include sending out a loss adjuster to assess the damage and work with us to decide a course of action.

 Claims will be paid to you, unless you opt for the payment to come directly to us to cover the cost of repairing the damage.

 In some cases Title Deeds state that insurance payments should be made direct to the factor.
-Direct Group will confirm to you in the course of processing your claim if your title deeds require payment to be made to your factor.
+Davies Group will confirm to you in the course of processing your claim if your Title Deeds require payment to be made to your factor.

 Carrying out repairs and maintenance

 It is your legal responsibility as a homeowner to make sure the common parts of your building are kept in good condition.
 This is called the Duty to Maintain and is set out in the Tenements (Scotland) Act 2004, Section 8.

 As your property factor we are here to help you.
 We have delegated authority to complete routine repairs to the common parts of your property up to the consent levels set out in your Title Deeds or a Factoring Agreement we have with you and your neighbours.
 This delegated authority means we can respond to issues quickly, helping to minimise costs and further damage to your property.